 Teaching arrangement and method of instruction: We will read a text every week, which will be discussed in class.
+Some classes will take place within archival collections.
 As a preparatory discussion we will use online forums in the "Moodle".
 The final paper will be devoted to an analysis of cultural transformations that take place in a single archive.